imbi-uni-freiburg/tnm-o/README.md

 Note: the classifier software currently only works with the pancreas ontologies including the re-classification from TNM7 to TNM8.
 CSV-Files with test data are stored  in folder testdata_pancreas_csv.

-In order to download and run a demo of the program, execute the following commands:
+In order to download the program, execute the following commands:
 ```
 $ git clone https://github.com/imbi-uni-freiburg/tnm-o.git
-$ cd tnm-o/TNMClassifier
-$ ant demo-TNM8-pancreas

 ```

 You can run the software on the command line or in eclipse with the parameters listed below: